 Going back to our example, to talk about Content Marketing, for example, just add the hashtag #contentmarketing or #content marketing and you will ensure that your comment is included in the theme search universe.

-Basic Tips for Using Hashtag
+Basic Tips for Using Hashtags

 It’s important to talk about some tips that can greatly help your hashtags succeed.